 An internal effluent downcomer at the outlet end of the separator, to allow for discharge from the bottom of the Effluent Clearwell only.

-An effluent connection ______ inch, flanged.
+An effluent connection 4-inch, flanged.

 Fittings for vent, interface/oil level sensor, waste oil level sensor, waste oil pump-out, gauge, and drain.